Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 As for any project, 10% of the time was taken to edit 90% of the tileset, 90% of the time to find some lone tiles / pixels in the giant tileset.

 Some codes or parts of codes were made / polished / optimized with A.I.
 (Gemini mainly, sometimes Mistral A.I. because I'm beta tester, a pinch of Claude too for the most tricky parts).
 Basically there is no rocket science here but I must admit that A.I. was precious to accelerate the process and circumvent the scarcity of Neo Geo dedicated editing tool.
 We are clearly addressing a very niche market here.
 Coding this project without A.I. would have taken me something like 3-4 months of regular coding on free time instead of just one.
+In consequence, most of the time was spent on design and not on spitting code.

-The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult (in fact, it was) to do on any of the systems.
-Except that the Neo Geo CD is very scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.
+The Neo Geo CD hack was made in parallel to the MVS version because I though it won't be more difficult.
+In fact, it was.
+The Neo Geo CD is very scarcely documented (The only interesting source is a French [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm)), so I was basically on my own most of the time for the file formatting details.
+If Neo Geo is yet a niche, Neo Geo CD is a niche within the niche.

 ## Some notes about (painfully and partially) reverse engineering the NGCD file format

 First surprise, the Neo Geo CD .SPR (sprites) and .PRG (program) formats are 16 bit little endian, which required adapting all the conversion tools developped for the MVS ROMs stored in big endian (but converted to little endian at the end in the 68k RAM, do not ask me why).
 Sprites are not stored de-interlaced compared to the MVS version.
-They are also stored horizontally flipped compared to MVS but it may be due to my decoder.
+They are also stored horizontally flipped compared to MVS but it may also be due to my decoder so I struggled to find the correct way of organizing sub 8x8 tiles within the 16x16 tiles.
 HUD sprites (.FIX on NGCD, .s1 on MVS), are exactly formatted the same on the other hand (Big endian, 8x8 pixel tiles).
 No idea if the sound format is different but I do not want to enter that rabbit hole for the moment.

 Starting confident after these little surprises, I initially though hacking individual files of the NGCD version contained in track 1 and rebuilding an iso from any dedicated tool would be enough.
 As far as I can tell, it does not work.
 Even the trusty [neogeodev dedicated page](https://wiki.neogeodev.org/index.php/Making_an_ISO_file) was finally not of any help.
 Any tool gives me an .iso container too small that makes the Neo Geo CD crash.
 I was clearly missing something like alignement tricks / error correction / padding.
 Apparently burning the resulting .iso to a real CD and dump it back would fix the format but you have to edit the .CUE file too in return and I do not want wasting time and CDs for testing (I yet wasted enough time searching for that crap of a solution).
 Anyway, it is impossible to embed the process in an automatic workflow without doing OS sorcery and I want the project to be both multi-OS and self sufficient (no dependencies).

 So I took the problem in reverse.
 Rebuilding from scratch the exact original ISO 9660 structure as expected by the Neo Geo CD was just out of question, so I tried injecting the individual hacked .SPR and .PRG files directly into the original track 1 binary as big data chunks, by searching for some header signatures.
 Neo Geo CD crashed again with that "rebuilt" binary, damn!
 The fact is that I had only like 12% matching between .PRG and .SPR injected and the binary data of track 1 on the same address range, which indicated that the files were probably at least partially splitted within the filesystem.
 Well, partially was an understatement.

-Some reader may find the latter approach incredibly naïve but for my defense, I had no idea how Neo Geo CD data tracks were organized before tackling this problem.
-Let's say that reverse engineering things is becoming for me as fun, if not funnier, than playing video games.
+Some reader may find the latter approach incredibly naïve but for my defense, I had no idea how Neo Geo CD data tracks (and CD tracks in general) were organized before tackling this problem.
+Let's say that reverse engineering this was part of the fun.

 By messing with dedicated tool (and lot of trial and errors), I finally understood the fine data structure: each individual file is splitted in chunks of 2048 bytes (0x800) separated by 304 bytes (0x130) of EDC/ECC data (typically 288 bytes of checksums and other error correction stuff + 16 bytes of header for the next packet).
 Each sector (header, 16 bytes + payload, 2048 bytes + error correction, 288 bytes) is 2352 bytes long.
 There is lot of padding sectors too (zero payload but CD sector format) plus alignement / boot sectors.
-In brief, I should have started by reading the audio CD format specification.
-Chunks of data seem consecutives for a given file at first glance but at this step I could not trust anything.
+In brief, I should have started by reading the audio CD format specification first.
+Chunks of data seem always consecutives for a given file at first glance but at this step I could not trust anything.

-So I wrote a code to inject my hacked .SPR and .PRG files by chunks of 2048 bytes with expected gaps of 304 bytes inbetween.
+So I wrote a code to inject my hacked .SPR and .PRG files by chunks of 2048 bytes with expected gaps of 304 bytes in between.
 Which was the case, mostly.
-2048 bytes is hopefully long enough to have a unique matching in the track 1 binary and target precise address range by comparison, except for redunding padding area.
-So the trick was to search a sequence in the binary matching a chunk of 2048 bytes from the non hacked original files to build a table of address ranges for each files, then use this address table to inject chunks of the hacked files to their respective range.
-Of course there is a ton of optimization and tricks to go faster (like dealing with modified chunks only, ignore padding area with low entropy, searching first the next packet 304 bytes further, etc.) but you get the idea: seek and inject 2048 byte chunks at the right place.
-Some sequences of tiles are redundant in several .SPR files so don't forget to take this into account.
+2048 bytes is hopefully long enough to have a unique matching in the track 1 binary and target precise address range by comparison, except for redunding padding area (just ignored here).
+So the trick was to search for a sequence in the binary matching a chunk of 2048 bytes from the non hacked original files (.SPR and .PRG) to build a table of address ranges for each files, then use this address table to inject chunks of the hacked files to their respective range.
+As I did only data substitutions while keeping the total file length constant, it works without any issue.
+Of course there is a ton of optimization and tricks to go faster (like dealing with modified chunks only, ignore padding area with low entropy, searching in priority the next packet 304 bytes further instead of anywhere, etc.) but you get the idea: seek and inject 2048 byte chunks at the right place.
+Some sequences of tiles are redundant in several .SPR files so don't forget to take this into account, this is not an issue.
 Typically most of tiles from AREA2.SPR and TITLE.SPR are redunding so chunks of data may have multiple insertion points without this being a false positive.

-Cherry on top, for all the hacked chunks reinjected, the following EDC/ECC 288 bytes say that corresponding data are corrupted (of course).
+Cherry on top, for all the hacked chunks reinjected, the following EDC/ECC 288 bytes say that corresponding data are now corrupted (of course).
 So the last step was to regenerate the right EDC/ECC data for each modified chunk with a dedicated tool (adapted from another project, see Acknowledgments section).

 Replace the genuine track 1 by hacked one, run it with a Neo Geo CD SD loader because it is the fastest route from hacking to real hardware for testing.
 Enjoy your bloody version.

 I guess there must be a possible workflow starting from scratch with the individual files but my solution is working fine.
 Better is the enemy of good.

 ## Click on image to see bloody action, Neo Geo CD version
 [ ![Click to see gameplay](/Monkey.jpg)](https://www.youtube.com/watch?v=lhKzlUg3lMo)